 Landmarks & Architecture

-Bunkers Hill Cave Hike and River Experience USD 89 combines historic façades with modern silhouettes.
+Berlin Wall and Cold War Bike Tour in German USD 40 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.